John Walcot

 In 1727 Walcot purchased the manor of Bishop's Castle from his uncle, the Duke of Chandos, for £7,000, and so acquired the chief electoral interest there.
 He had an income of £3,000 a year, but was burdened with a debt of £22,000 and was advised by his uncle not to stand for Shropshire until he had paid off the debt.

 Ignoring Chandos's advice, Walcot was returned as a Tory Member of Parliament for Shropshire at the 1727 British general election.
-He voted against the Government.
+He voted against the government.
 Although he did not stand again at the 1734 British general election, he continued to support his interest at Bishop's Castle, which put him further into debt.
-By 1742 he owed over £33,000 and had to obtain a private Act of Parliament to raise money on his wife's portion.
+By 1742 he owed over £33,000 and had to obtain a private act of Parliament, Walcot's Estate Act 1741 (15 Geo.
+2. c.
+31 Pr.), to raise money on his wife's portion.
 Before the 1747 British general election he borrowed £8,500 from his banker, Samuel Child, who was standing for Bishop's Castle.
 By 1761, his debts had risen to over £48,000.
 He was forced to hide from his creditors, leaving his son and lawyer to sell his property Walcot Hall to Lord Clive for £92,000.

 Walcot died in 1765 leaving two sons.